bcornec/Lab-git/Docker/README.md

   1. Use a Docker volume to use them from the host.
   2. Modify docker-compose.yml to do that.
 Hint: separate owncloud and db data under /data to avoid user rights conflicts.

-If you manage to configure the mariadb container with persistant data your docker-compose.yml should look like this:
+If you manage to configure the mariadb container with persistent data your docker-compose.yml should look like this:
 ```
-version: '2'
+version: '3'
 services:
   web:
     build: .